 - You must not be related

-- You need to be British Subject
+- You must be British Subject

 The statutory notice fee will be payable but there is no charge for the certificate of no impediment.
+The notice fee is non-refundable once notice has been given.

 You will also need to produce documentation at the time of giving notice